Who, what, when, where, and why you need an altar

 What should you place on your altar?

 As with any ritual work, the first order of business should be clearing and raising appropriate energy for sacred work.
-A great place to start is to set an intention: “This space is consecrated, amplified, and clear, and so it is.”
+Set an intention: “This space is consecrated, amplified, and clear, and so it is.”
 Prepare your space for the best outcome by incorporating these essential elements:

-- Stones (for clearing, protection, and intention – I like to begin with four, centered around a clear quartz generator)
+- Stones (for clearing, protection, and intention – I like to begin with four stones centered around a clear quartz generator)

 - Candle (intention based)